How Do PDO Threads Work?

 Very often you will see almost an immediate lift but for the full effect, you see the best results 3 months after the treatment.
 Individual results may vary.

 After about 10-14 days, the synthesis begins with the body’s natural proteins (collagen and elastin).
 This process continues throughout the period of maintaining the threads in the body (up to 6-8 months).

 How long will the results last?

 The resulting aesthetic effects persist typically up to 36 months.
+Although individual results may vary.
 Lifting PDO thread is a treatment dedicated primarily for patients aged 30-65 years.